Taiji (musician)

 Taiji Sawada (沢田 泰司, Sawada Taiji), also known mononymously as Taiji, was a Japanese musician and songwriter.
-He is best known as the former bassist of the rock band X. X rose to prominence in the late 1980s and early 1990s, credited as founders of the Japanese visual kei movement.
-After leaving X in January 1992, Taiji went on to work with many other bands, including Loudness and D.T.R.
+He is best known as bassist of the rock band X from 1986 to 1992.
+The band rose to prominence in the late 1980s and early 1990s, credited as founders of the Japanese visual kei movement.
+After leaving X in January 1992, Taiji went on to work with many other recording acts, including Loudness and D.T.R.